Last Updated: July 05, 2026

 How many Game of Thrones dragon names are there total?

-Which Game of Thrones dragon killed the most other dragons?
+Which Game of Thrones dragon killed the most dragons?

-Are there any named dragons in House of the Dragon?
+Are there named dragons in House of the Dragon?

 Yes.
-House of the Dragon features many of the dragons from the Dance of the Dragons era.
-Syrax, Caraxes, Meleys, Vhagar, Sunfyre, Tessarion, Vermithor, Silverwing, Dreamfyre, Seasmoke, Grey Ghost, Sheepstealer, Cannibal, and Morning all appear or are mentioned.
+House of the Dragon includes many named dragons such as Syrax, Caraxes, Vhagar, Meleys, Sunfyre, Vermithor, Silverwing, Seasmoke, Sheepstealer, and others.

 What is the rarest Game of Thrones dragon name?